 - Keep giving this drug even when your child is not having symptoms.

 - If working out or playing sports causes your child signs, give at least 2 hours before your child does it.

 - If this drug is for asthma, give in the evening.

-- Granules may be taken by mouth or mixed with applesauce, baby formula, breast milk, carrots, rice, or ice cream.
+- Granules may be placed right in the mouth or mixed with cold or room temperature applesauce, baby formula, breast milk, mashed carrots, rice, or ice cream.
 Do not mix granules in other liquids.

 - Skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.

 - Store at room temperature protected from light.
 Store in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.